Durgapur Barrage

-Durgapur Barrage is built across the Damodar River at outskirt of bankura district border in Bankura district and partly in Paschim Bardhaman district, in the Indian state of West Bengal.
+Durgapur Barrage is built across the Damodar River in Bankura district and partly in Paschim Bardhaman district, in the Indian state of West Bengal.
 It was constructed by Damodar Valley Corporation mainly for the purpose of irrigation and also to supply water to Industrial township of Durgapur.
 The irrigation and canal system was transferred to the Government of West Bengal in 1964.

 Overview

 The Damodar River Valley Project on the Damodar river and its principal tributary, the Konar river, is located in eastern India.
 The four main multipurpose dams located at Tilaiya, Konar, Maithon and Panchet were commissioned during 1953–1959.
 In addition, a single purpose reservoir on the main stream, the Damodar, at Tenughat was constructed later in 1974.
 While the four earlier dams are controlled by Damodar Valley Corporation, Tenughat Dam is controlled by the Government of Jharkhand.
 Durgapur Barrage, constructed downstream of all the dams, is controlled by the Government of West Bengal.
 Durgapur Barrage and the canal network, was handed over to the Government of West Bengal in 1964.

 In 1932, the Anderson weir was constructed at Randiha.
 As a result, irrigation facility has been available in the lower Damodar basin before the advent of dams by means of the diversion weir on the Damodar River and Eden canal.
 It is about 19 km downstream of Durgapur Barrage.